Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 What it is: An enzyme involved in amino acid metabolism.
 Present in high concentrations in the liver, with smaller amounts in kidney, heart, and muscle.

 What elevation means: ALT is the most liver-specific of the three enzymes.
-Elevated ALT is a relatively specific signal that liver cells are damaged or stressed.
-ALT elevation is the primary biomarker used to assess liver injury in clinical settings.
+Elevated ALT is a relatively specific signal that liver cells are damaged or stressed, which is why it is the enzyme most often used to flag and follow liver injury in clinical practice.

-Normal range: Typically 7–56 U/L in men, 7–45 U/L in women (ranges vary slightly by laboratory).
-Some research suggests the upper limit of normal should be lower — ~30 U/L for men, ~19 U/L for women — to catch earlier stages of liver disease.
+Normal range: Typically 7–56 U/L in men, 7–45 U/L in women (ranges vary by laboratory).
+Some researchers have argued the upper limit of normal should be lower — on the order of ~30 U/L for men and ~19 U/L for women — to catch earlier-stage liver disease, though this is not universally adopted.

-• MASLD/NAFLD (most common cause of mild-moderate elevation in the general population)
+• MASLD/NAFLD (the most common cause of mild-to-moderate elevation in the general population)

 • Alcohol-related liver disease